 Several convenient locations with flexible hours throughout Westchester County:

-- Women's Imaging Center at The Center for Advanced Medicine & Surgery
+- The Center for Advanced Medicine & Surgery in White Plains

-- White Plains Hospital Imaging Center at New Rochelle
+- White Plains Hospital Imaging Center in New Rochelle

 - Imaging Center at White Plains Hospital Medical & Wellness in Armonk

 - White Plains MRI in Harrison